We protect people and the businesses they run.™

 J. J. Keller protects people and the businesses they run.
 You can trust our expertise across a wide range of subjects relating to labor, transportation, environmental, and worker safety.
 Our deep knowledge of federal and state agencies is built on a strong foundation of more than 100 editors and consultants and 70+ years of regulatory compliance experience.

-Hours of Service Training: How to Complete a Manual Log Online Training Course - English
+Hours of Service Training: How to Complete a Manual Log Online Training Course - Spanish

 Helps drivers understand which fields are required and which are optional to accurately prepare their record of duty status and how to complete a recap to avoid violations.